formancehq/stack/sdks/go/docs/ExpandedDebitHold.md

 ### NewExpandedDebitHold

-`func NewExpandedDebitHold(id string, walletID string, metadata map[string]interface{}, description string, remaining int64, originalAmount int64, ) *ExpandedDebitHold`
+`func NewExpandedDebitHold(id string, walletID string, metadata map[string]string, description string, remaining int64, originalAmount int64, ) *ExpandedDebitHold`

 NewExpandedDebitHold instantiates a new ExpandedDebitHold object This constructor will assign default values to properties that have it defined,